rovani-projects/website-nextjs/README.md

-# _Rovani Projects_ - Consultancy Website
+# _Rovani Projects, Inc._ - Consultancy Website

-A modern, responsive website for _Rovani Projects_ consultancy built with Next.js, TypeScript, Tailwind CSS, and Claude Code.
+A modern, responsive website for _Rovani Projects, Inc._ consultancy built with Next.js, TypeScript, Tailwind CSS, and Claude Code.
 This site showcases our business services, projects, and company information through a clean, Chicago-inspired design.

 ## Features